nautes-labs/website/src/en/guide/user-guide/project.md

     -H 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxx'
 ```

+### Execute project details request

-1. Use the curl command or other tools to execute the API request to retrieve the project details.
+Use the curl command or other tools to execute the API request to retrieve the project details.
 The response example for retrieving the project details is similar to that of [listing projects](#list-projects-api).

 > If your account is a member of the GitLab group and has read permission to the `main` branch of the `default.project` repository, you can retrieve the project details.